Pang-Yatian/Point-MAE/README.md

 # Point-MAE

-## Implementation for paper: Masked Autoencoders for Point Cloud Self-supervised Learning
+## Masked Autoencoders for Point Cloud Self-supervised Learning, [arxiv](https://arxiv.org/abs/2203.06604)

 In this work, we present a novel scheme of masked autoencoders for point cloud self-supervised learning, termed as Point-MAE.
 Our Point-MAE is neat and efficient, with minimal modifications based on the properties of the point cloud.
 In classification tasks, Point-MAE outperforms all the other self-supervised learning methods on ScanObjectNN and ModelNet40.
 Point-MAE also advances state-of-the-art accuracies by 1.5%-2.3% in the few-shot learning on ModelNet40.